Compound Interest Calculator allows you to check how much money can grow over time using the power of compound interest.

 t = Total time (in years)

-Suppose you make an investment of $5000 at the rate of 5% annual interest compounded monthly.
-Find out what your investment will become after 10 years.
+Suppose you invested $5000 at the rate of 5% annual interest compounded monthly.
+Find out the future value after 10 years.

 Here,